'Breathless' EU backs Israel after hundreds killed

 "Our security, protection of Poland's borders of course, also the borders of the European Union and the Schengen [passport-free travel] zone, becomes even more important," he added.

-And political divisions stopped the 15-member UN Security Council (UNSC) from adopting a resolution at a behind-closed-doors meeting in New York on Sunday.
+And political divisions stopped the 15-member UN Security Council (UNSC) from adopting a resolution in a behind-closed-doors meeting in New York on Sunday.

 The US deputy ambassador, Robert Wood, told press he had pushed for a UNSC condemnation of "heinous terrorist attacks committed by Hamas", while indicating that Russia had blocked this.